FileMeta/filemeta.github.io/MetaTag.md

 ## Schema

-When a namepace prefix is not present (which is the majority of the time) metadata elements belong to the [Schema.org](https://schema.org) namespace and should use the property definitions in that standard **Schema.org** has very broad coverage so it should support a majority of needed properties.
+When a namepace prefix is not present (which is the majority of the time) metadata elements belong to the [Schema.org](https://schema.org) namespace and should use the property definitions in that standard. **Schema.org** has very broad coverage so it should support a majority of needed properties.

 ## Data Types
 The data type of a value is interpreted by the applicaiton, guided by the schema, not by the source.
 For example: